The Plight of the Unmarried

 Common Law Marriage

-As the law stands, unmarried couples only have a limited capacity to make claims against each other.
+As the law stand unmarried couples only have a limited capacity to make claims against each other.
 If you are not married to your partner you do not have an automatic right to inherit their estate.
 A parent can claim maintenance for the children of the relationship, but not for themselves.
 Alternatively, they may have a claim to a proportion of the house in the name of their partner, but only by using antiquated trust laws that were not specifically designed for claims by cohabitees.
-Neither course of action is designed specifically to deal with these issues as they arise between unmarried couples, and they are cumbersome and expensive tools to use.
+Neither course of action is designed specifically to deal with these issues as they arise between unmarried couple and they are cumbersome and expensive tools to use.
 As an unmarried partner you neither have nor gain any rights purely by virtue of living with your loved one.

 In an earlier post, we set out the importance of putting measures in place to protect yourself in the event of the breakdown in an unmarried relationship. the full post can be read here.